nawabahmadreshi/documentation/pages/features/text-me-the-app.md

 Branch uses Twilio to provide your users the ability to text themselves the app for free, but you can roll your own SMS service by using the following basic logic:

-1. Does `referring_link` exist? (a.k.a. did the user end up on this text-me-the-app page because of a Branch link?)
+1. Does `referring_link` exist? (a.k.a. did the user end up on this Text Me The App page because of a Branch link?)
 If so, use this link when sending the SMS.
 2. If not (`referring_link` is null), generate a new Branch link by making a call to the Web SDK's `link()` method.
 Use this link when sending the SMS.

 The `referring_link` parameter is returned in the Web SDK's init() callback.
 See the code below: